-Do you require emergency medical attention but don’t have the funds to cover it?
+Do you need emergency medical attention, but you can’t afford it?
 Feel lost with no one to help you?
 Read on to get important information on how you can cover healthcare expenses.

 Help with health costs from the NHS

-You can find out whether you are entitled to help with health costs from the NHS, on their website.
-People on the NHS Low Income Scheme (LIS) or those on Universal Credit can get help.
-The LIS covers prescription costs, dental costs, eyecare costs, healthcare travel costs and wigs and fabric supports.
-If you are entitled to help from the LIS then your partner and any dependable children will also be entitled.
-In order to apply for this certificate, you should complete an HC1 form.
+You can find out whether you are entitled to help with health costs from the NHS on their website.
+People on the NHS Low Income Scheme (LIS) or Universal Credit can get help.
+The LIS covers prescription costs, dental care, eye care costs, healthcare travel expenses and wigs and fabric supports.
+If you are entitled to help from the LIS, your partner and any dependable children will also be entitled.
+To apply for this certificate, you should complete an HC1 form.

 Do you have health insurance?

 Did you know?
 Many businesses have health insurance for all their employees.
-Find out if your employer has any kind of health insurance plan in place which you can benefit from.
-If you have health insurance, then you will probably have most of your costs covered.
+Find out if your employer has any health insurance plan in place which you can benefit from.
+If you have health insurance, you will probably have most of your costs covered.

-There are also some fairly reasonable health insurances out there that will cover things the NHS might not cover, for example, eyeglasses.
-It’s a good idea to do some research for a health insurance that will suit you.
+There are also some fairly reasonable health insurances that will cover things the NHS might not cover, such as eyeglasses.
+It’s a good idea to research a health insurance cover that will suit you.

 Charities that help with medical costs

-There are charities out there that may be able to help with medical costs if you have financial difficulties.
+There are charities out there that may help with medical costs if you have financial difficulties.
 Most of the charities support only a specific group of people.
 Here is a list of charities helping different groups of people with medical costs.